International Coffee Day: Some Coffee Lovers Pick DIY Over Cafes

 “We have also seen a rise in price for the beans we buy.
 India is till cheaper than most other countries with have visited but it is bordering on becoming a luxury for the middle class to try out good quality coffee.
 After trying a lot of different coffees over the last 6-7 years, we have narrowed in on the monsoon Malabar from Hebbey Coffee.
 For us, this specific coffee gives us the best mouthfeel, body, flavour and richness as compared to others we have tried.”

-In the end, while the allure of fancy coffee shops continues to grow, there’s something deeply satisfying about brewing a cup of coffee at home.
+In the end, while the popularity of fancy coffee shops continues to grow, there’s something deeply satisfying about brewing a cup of coffee at home.
 For many Indian coffee drinkers, it’s not just about the coffee itself— it’s about the journey of making it.